byseltr/faucet-client/README.md

-#Testnet Faucet for Smart Contract or DAPP Development.
+#Testnet faucet for smart contract or dapp development.